RealPacket/My-Scripts/README.md

       - Exploit Section
           - AC Disablers
-            - Only Seal Secure Right now.
+            - Only Seal Secure Right now (you have to re-execute it when you die because then it starts making its scripts with math.random name).